Maritime-Robotics-Student-Society/blog/_posts/articles/2017-04-04-is-sailing-old-hat.md

 image:
    teaser: poc.png
 published: true
 title: Is sailing the past, or the future?
+(Science fair pt.
+2)
 categories:
 - articles
 ---